 The Cabot Tower was built in 1897 and in 1899 the mayor of Bristol was made a Lord Mayor.

 In the 19th century the copper, brass and glass industries in Bristol went into decline.
 On the other hand shipbuilding boomed in Bristol.
 So did the chocolate industry and soap making.
 The tobacco industry in Bristol also thrived.
-In the later 19th century there was also a cotton industry in Bristol.
+In the late 19th century there was also a cotton industry in Bristol.

 BRISTOL IN THE 20th CENTURY

-Meanwhile the Royal Edward Dock was built in 1908.
-Bristol university was founded in 1909 and its main building was erected in 1925.
+By 1901 Bristol had a population of 330,000 and it continued to rise steadily.
+Meanwhile, the Royal Edward Dock was built in 1908.
+Bristol University was founded in 1909 and its main building was erected in 1925.

-Moreover Bristol continued to be an important port in the 20th century.
+In the 20th century aircraft manufacture became the greatest industry in Bristol.
+Other industries in Bristol were chocolate, tobacco, engineering, chemicals, zinc, furniture, and pottery.
+Moreover, Bristol continued to be an important port in the 20th century.
 Royal Portbury Dock was built in 1977.

 During the Second World War 1,299 people in Bristol were killed by German bombing.
 About 3,000 buildings were destroyed and 90,000 were damaged.

 After 1945 the council built many new houses on the outskirts of Bristol to replace them.
-Furthermore the Council House was built in 1956.
+Furthermore, the Council House was built in 1956.
 Arnolfini Art Gallery opened in 1957.
 The Robinson Building was erected in 1966.

 A polytechnic opened in Bristol in 1969.
 In 1992 it became the West of England University.
 Meanwhile Clifton Roman Catholic Cathedral was built in 1973.

+The Georgian House opened as a museum in 1939 and Harveys Wine Museum opened in 1965.
 In 1970 the Great Britain was brought back to Bristol and work began on refurbishing it.
 Bristol Industrial Museum opened in 1978.